-There is a great deal of chatter around 5G; claims that it will change the world, revolutionize the way we live and set a new path for digital technology as we know it.
-Not only does 5G promise higher speeds and enhanced mobile broadband, it offers better experiences for smartphone users which offers opportunity for enhanced mobile marketing.
+5G – Has it changed the world?
+Revolutionized the way we live and set a new path for digital technology as we know it?
+One thing it has definately done is offer better experiences for smartphone users which offers opportunity for enhanced mobile marketing.

 Lets take a look at a brief history of the “G” pathway: